The Haunted History of The Stanley Hotel – Part 1

 At the end of summer in 1903, Freeman bought a property in Estes Park.
 He hired an architect, Henry “Lord Cornwallis,” a new acquaintance of the couple’s, to help plan their own home.
 The home had four bedrooms and gracious living areas.
 He put in a modern kitchen for Flora so she could entertain their summer guests.
 Stanley indulged in leisure activities that included billiards, violins, and steamcars.
 He designed his basement to fit a billiard table and built a detached garage with a violin workshop.
 The garage had a turntable so he could exit his steam car front-wise rather than backward.
 The front door opened to a veranda with a breathtaking view of the Estes Valley.

 His doctor, Dr. Charles Bonney, obviously approved of Stanley’s design choices and included pictures of the home in a book he wrote in 1908, Pulmonary Tuberculosis and Its Complications.
 The house still stands next to the Stanley Hotel as a private home.

 Stanley had recovered entirely from his TB by 1907.
 He wasn’t content with the rustic, laid-back life of the Estes Park area and decided to turn it into a resort town.

-In 1909 construction began on the Hotel Stanley.
+In 1909, construction began on the Hotel Stanley.
 The hotel was a forty-eight-room grand hotel that catered to the moderately wealthy social circle of friends back east.
-It also catered to those with tuberculosis that sought a healthier climate to treat their ailments.
+It also catered to those with tuberculosis who sought a healthier climate to treat their ailments.
 The hotel wasn’t used as a sanitarium.
 Instead, it was designed as an optimal environment for pulmonary health.

 Stanley’s car company produced a fleet of specially designed steam-powered vehicles called Mountain Wagons.
 The cars were used to transport multiple guests from the train depot to the hotel.